Juli Fulks: Playing career

 Fulks played high school basketball at Hardin Northern High School in Dola, Ohio, where she broke the record for most points scored in a career at the school.
 In 2023, she was inducted into the Hardin County Sports Hall of Fame for her achievement.
 As a collegiate player at Capital, Fulks was a member of the 1997 Final Four team.
 She graduated with a major in biology with a minor in psychology in 2000.

 Coaching career

-Fulks began her collegiate coaching career in 2002 at Defiance College after spending two season as an assistant coach at Westerville North High School girl's varsity basketball team.
+Fulks began her collegiate coaching career in 2002 at Defiance College after spending two seasons as an assistant coach at Westerville North High School girl's varsity basketball team.
 Fulks was hired as head coach at Lewis & Clark College in 2004 and was the team's winningest head coach in program history at the time of her departure in 2014.

 Fulks left Lewis & Clark to become head coach at Transylvania University 2014.
 At Transylvania, she led the Pioneers to the school's first national championship when they defeated Christopher Newport University in the 2023 NCAA tournament.
 In 2024, Fulks was named WBCA National Coach of the Year Award.

 On April 12, 2024, it was announced that Fulks was named the head coach for the Marshall Thundering Herd, replacing Kim Caldwell.
+After winning the 2026 WNIT, Marshall extended her contract through the 2030/31 season.